i4specete/ServerTelegramBot/README.md

-# Telegram Bot Server to monitoring your AWS Account or others nertworks/services
+# CloudBot to monitoring your AWS Account or others nertworks/services

 ## Introduction

-Telegram Bot Server to scan your AWS Account with the tool Prowler https://github.com/Alfresco/prowler, which aplies CIS Security Controls in your AWS Account.
+CloudBot to scan your AWS Account with the tool Prowler https://github.com/Alfresco/prowler, which aplies CIS Security Controls in your AWS Account.
 Also, you can use Nmap command remotely from your phone.

 ## Requirements